a-thousand-channels/ORTE-backend/README.md

 # ORTE-backend

-Simple, straightforward backend for creating and managing places/POIs (or in german "Orte") and additional informations of a web-based map.
-Output is a public available API w/JSON and exportable as CSV/JSON/GeoJSON.
+Backend application for creating and managing places/POIs (or in german "Orte") and additional informations on a web-based map.
+Output is a public available API w/JSON or exportable as CSV/JSON/GeoJSON data.

 Based on Ruby on Rails 5, MySQL/MariaDB, jQuery, Leaflet and Foundation 6.